peter88213/nv_aeon2/README.md

 Download the latest release [nv_aeon2_v5.4.0.pyz](https://github.com/peter88213/nv_aeon2/raw/main/dist/nv_aeon2_v5.4.0.pyz)

-- Launch *nv_aeon2_v5.4.0.pyz* by double-clicking (Windows/Linux desktop),
+- Launch *nv_aeon2_v5.4.0.pyz* by double-clicking (Windows desktop),
 - or execute `python nv_aeon2_v5.4.0.pyz` (Windows), resp. `python3 nv_aeon2_v5.4.0.pyz` (Linux) on the command line.

 #### Important

 Many web browsers recognize the download as an executable file and offer to open it immediately.
-This starts the installation.
+This starts the installation under Windows.

 However, depending on your security settings, your browser may initially  refuse  to download the executable file.